pauliusbaulius/lil_ripper/README.md

 ## Roadmap <a name="roadmap">

-- [ ] fix -f flag, since it does not work at all anymore.
+- [x] fix -f flag, since it does not work at all anymore.
 - [ ] A separate queue for gfycat videos that waits longer between requests to evade IP ban or something that at least reduces the frequency of bans.
-- [ ] 4chan thread media archiving, under -c flag.
+- [x] 4chan thread media archiving, under -c flag.
 - [ ] pinterest board media archiving, under -p flag.
 - [ ] add pytest tests, something I have to learn to write.
 - [ ] a better way to quit program, since ctrl+c does not cancel all threads at once.
 - [ ] show status how long it took to generate links and download each file. maybe a progress bar?
+  - [x] download time
+  - [ ] generation time
+  - [ ] progress bar
 - [ ] add image/video compression option to reduce size of media on disk in exchange for cpu usage and electricity.
 - [ ] skip v.reddit videos if user has no ffmpeg, check for it first.